CJFariss/Programming-and-Simulation-Methods-for-Computational-Social-Science/README.md

     - Day10

 ## Required Readings
 There are no *required* books in this course.
-Rather, I will make reference to material listed below in rough proportion to the suggested books > additional suggested books.
-There are also a set of applied articles that I will make reference to as well.
+Rather, I will make reference to material listed below in rough proportion to the *suggested books* > *additional suggested books* > *other related readings*.
+There are also a set of applied articles that I will make reference to as well in the *other related readings* subsections.
 Think of these as useful references and places to find examples.
 The primary course content will be the R programing lessons.

 ## Suggested Books
 1. Jones, Owen, Robert Maillardet, and Andrew Robinson.
 2014. *Introduction to Scientific Programming and Simulation Using R.* Second Edition.
 CRC Press. https://nyu-cdsc.github.io/learningr/assets/simulation.pdf